Madison, Wisconsin: Cuisine

-Dane County Farmers' Market is the largest producers-only farmers' market in the U.S., and is held every Saturday on Capitol Square in downtown Madison, Wisconsin since 1972.
+The weekly Dane County Farmers' Market is the largest producers-only farmers' market in the U.S.

 Madison's cuisine is deeply influenced by its agricultural surroundings and ethnic history.
 The city's proximity to numerous dairy farms has made dairy a central element of its food culture, with notable cheesemakers like Uplands Cheese Company, Hooks Cheese Company, and Landmark Creamery contributing to local offerings.
 Popular dishes include cheese curds, often served fried or "squeaky," and hot and spicy cheese bread, made by some Madison bakeries and available at farmer's markets around the city.
 Morning Buns, a variety of sticky bun made with croissant dough, were invented in Madison at the former Ovens of Brittany restaurant by chef Odessa Piper.

 Additionally, Madison's culinary scene is enriched by local produce, including cranberries, snap beans, and potatoes.
-On Saturday mornings in the summer, the Dane County Farmers' Market is held around Capitol Square, the largest producer-only farmers' market in the country.
-The city's farm-to-table culture is reflected in its many James Beard Award award-winning restaurants and gastropubs.
+On Saturday mornings in the summer, the Dane County Farmers' Market is held around Capitol Square, the largest producer-only farmers' market in the United States.
+The city is home to several James Beard Award winners, farm-to-table restaurants and gastropubs.

 Madison is home to numerous Wisconsin-style supper clubs.
 An all-you-can-eat Friday night fish fry is particularly common at Wisconsin supper clubs, as are old fashioned cocktails.
 Some restaurants in Madison follow the general Wisconsin supper club practice of restaurants serving "Friday fish fry, Saturday prime rib special, Sunday chicken dinner special."

 Madison's food culture also embraces its ethnic diversity.
 German immigrants introduced rich culinary traditions, influencing local restaurants and beer halls.
 Madison is also home to a large Hmong population, leading to a variety of Laotian and Hmong restaurants that make the city a "national hub of Hmong cuisine".
 The city offers unique foods such as the large spring rolls sold from the food carts on Capital Square and State Street, particularly in warmer months.

 Madison is home to the food festivals, such as Brat Fest.
 The Great Taste of the Midwest craft beer festival, established in 1987 and the second-longest-running such event in North America, is held the second Saturday in August.
 The highly coveted tickets sell out within an hour of going on sale in May.